top of page

 These needs shape how we lead, how we follow, how we communicate, and how we shut down.

 And when they are unmet, we don’t always rationally explain it; we act out.
 Sometimes in ways that look like underperformance, aggression, or withdrawal.
+But at the core, it’s about a fundamental human need not being met.

 The Hidden Misalignment That Kills Teams